Dover station (NJ Transit)

-Dover is an active commuter railroad train station in the town of Dover, Morris County, New Jersey.
+Dover is an commuter railroad train station in the town of Dover, Morris County, New Jersey.
 Located at the end of electric service, Dover station serves as a secondary terminal of NJ Transit's Morristown and Montclair–Boonton Lines.
 Non-electric service continues west to Hackettstown on both lines.
 The next station to the west is Mount Arlington while the next station to the east is Denville.
 Dover station consists of a single island platform, accessible for the handicapped.

 The first train in Dover arrived on July 31, 1848, with the extension of the Morris and Essex Railroad from Rockaway, which opened just 27 days prior.
 The Delaware, Lackawanna and Western Railroad constructed the current station depot on Dickerson Street in 1901, opening on November 1.
 The station depot joined the National Register of Historic Places in 1980.
+Today the station serves as a major transportation center locally, it also serves commuters in nearby Sussex County.

 History

 On July 31, 1848, the first train rolled into Dover over the Morris & Essex Railroad.
 In 1863, the Delaware, Lackawanna and Western Railroad (DL&W) acquired the Morris and Essex line.
 On November 1, 1901, this new Lackawanna Station was opened in Dover with the arrival of the Buffalo Express at 3:00 p.m.
 It was met by a citizens' committee and the Dover Cornet Band.
 After the dedication ceremonies, a dinner was served at the Mansion House Hotel.